javers/javers.github.io/documentation/jql-examples/index.md

 If you want to be 100% sure that Shadow reconstruction didn’t hide some details &mdash; use Snapshots or Changes view.

-Read more about the scopes in [Javers#findShadows()]({{ site.javadoc_url }}org/javers/core/Javers.html#findShadows-org.javers.repository.jql.JqlQuery-)
+Read more about Shadow query <b>scopes, profiling, and runtime statistics</b> in [Javers#findShadows()]({{ site.javadoc_url }}org/javers/core/Javers.html#findShadows-org.javers.repository.jql.JqlQuery-)
 javadoc.